MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-databricks-hindex.md

 ## Import MagClass notebook

-In this section, you import MagClass notebook into Azure Databricks workspace.
+In this section, you will import the MagClass notebook into Azure Databricks workspace.
 You will include this notebook in this sample later.

 Follow instructions in [Import MagClass Notebook](import-magclass.md).

 ## Import HIndexSample notebook

-In this section, you import HIndexSample notebook into Azure Databricks workspace and run the notebook.
+In this section, you will import the HIndexSample notebook into Azure Databricks workspace and run the notebook.

-1. Save `samples/pyspark/HIndexSample.py` in MAG dataset to local drive.
+1. Save `samples/pyspark/HIndexSample.py` in MAG dataset to your local drive.

-1. In Azure Databricks workspace portal, from the **Workspace** > **Users** > **Your folder** drop-down, select **Import**.
+1. In the Azure Databricks workspace portal, from the **Workspace** > **Users** > **Your folder** drop-down, select **Import**.

     ![Import a notebook in Databricks](media/databricks/import-notebook-menu.png "import notebook in Databricks")